 Whilst you’ve followed this meticulously don’t forget to also share this with your professional translator or wider team!
 This way they can understand how to edit your website translations to best convey the same energy and messaging displayed on the original version of your website.
 Capturing the intended style, tone and intent of your content in your newly added languages means your new website visitors get the same experience as your original ones.

-Keeping a glossary of terms that you never want translated on your website is important as it will save you the time as you won’t need to manually edit certain words or short phrases.
+Keeping a glossary of terms that you never want to be translated on your website is important as it will save you time as you won’t need to manually edit certain words or short phrases.

 Compiling an approved glossary is a great way to save time and is helpful for everyone involved with the website translation project.

 #3 Set realistic time scales